 What you need to think about next is how to distinguish between your customers and potential candidates.
 For example, you might integrate a call forwarding service to separate phone calls from job applicants and customers.
 Through this process, ensure that your brand voice remains consistent and engaging across all platforms.

 The success of your inbound recruitment strategy depends on generating leads from site visitors.
 As such, it is crucial that you focus on driving up website traffic.
 This might be achieved with marketing efforts (as described later), but one thing is clear: you must not neglect your on-site SEO.

 SEO means ‘search engine optimization’ and it determines where your website is ranked on a search engine’s result page.
 By optimizing your website through backlinks, keyword targeting, and topic clustering, your website will be seen as more relevant to search engine algorithms.
+Depending on your niche, your SEO strategies may vary.
+If you are a SaaS business, you should leverage SaaS link building agencies for acquiring high-quality backlinks from authoritative websites in your industry.
 That means that it will show up close to the top of Google, meaning you get more clicks than competitor sites.

 Maintain a high-standard blog

 Creating a positive brand image is not easy, but a blog is one of the best first steps that you can take.
 Here, you have the chance to ‘sell’ aspects of your company’s work culture.
-Guest posts from current or ex-employees are a fantastic way to highlight the benefits of working in your team.
+Offering guest posting opportunities to current or ex-employees can be a fantastic way to highlight the benefits of working in your team.